The fastest “Is Leap Year” functions

 1.00x

-The same C++ file is used for verifying the range as well as benchmarking.
+The same C++ file is used for verifying the range as well as benchmarking (although it still needs an update to reflect the changes to this article).

 In the next article, yet to be published, we will explore how the calculation of "is leap year" can be made almost for "free", when combined with other calendar related algorithms that already need to compute the number of centuries that have elapsed.
 The technique explored will involve analysing both the high and low 32 bits resulting from the century calculation step, with a particular focus on ordinal dates, as used by the popular "Time" Rust library.
 If you are particularly interested, you can preview that new algorithm here .